CaitlinAkaFallen/Game-Box-Art-for-Twitch/README.md

-DOWNLOADthe full folder and extract is before proceeding
+DOWNLOAD the full folder and extract is before proceeding